skrushinsky/kepler/README.md

 # Kepler

-Library of core routines for practical astronomy.
-It is named in honor of *Johannes Kepler (1571-1630)*, German astronomer, mathematician, astrologer, natural philosopher and writer on music.
+.
+It is named in honor of
+*Johannes Kepler (1571-1630)*, German astronomer, mathematician, astrologer and natural philosopher.

 ## Features